Anglo-Saxon Medicine in Ireland

 Folks were not always so hung up on botanical identification.
 They mostly used organoleptic identification which, for what is worth, is still acceptable to the FDA.
 Many plants of distinct species have similar phytoconstituents.
 If you want to experience this, I invite you to taste a daisy flower and then a chamomile flower.
 I think then you will understand.

-It is exciting, if rib grass can be taken to be cockspur (Echinochloa crus-galli), that Mrs. Fleming might have solved what has been an exceptionally long scholarly conversation.
-Attorlathe means “venom loathing” and seems to have been used to refer to a specific medicinal herb.
-The problem is that it is despite what you might read in Cockayne’s glossary there has never been firm agreement as to which one.
+The problem is that it is despite what you might read in Cockayne’s glossary there has never been a firm agreement as to which one.
 Other scholars have suggested fumitory, betony, cyclamen, and black nightshade as possibilities.
-Given the fact that cockspur is known for its conspicuous white mid-rib and plantain is already mentioned in the receipt, I think it’s worth considering that Cockayne may be correct.
+Given the fact that Cockspur is known for its conspicuous white mid-rib and plantain is already mentioned in the receipt, I think it’s worth considering that Cockayne may be correct.

 Phyllis O’Hara Co.
 Westmeath

-What I think is important to take from this is that there is a direct line of practice from what would have been considered a professional document during Anglo-Saxon times, to “modern” use that changed as it incorporated local plants, and that ancient people were a lot more knowledgeable than we give them credit for.
+What I think is important to take from this is that there is a direct line of practice from a document written by Anglo-Saxons to Irish “modern” use that changed as it incorporated local plants.
+I think this is just a good example of information exchange between cultures that has existed for as long as humans have.

-There was a lot more exchange of information between ancient cultures than modern people realize.
-Irish medicine is mentioned in the Anglo-Saxon chronicles.
+Irish medicine is also mentioned in the Anglo-Saxon chronicles.
 There are stories of people studying medicine in Ireland before the Saxons came to England.
 There are instances of Old Irish and Old English in the Lacnunga manuscript.
-It speaks to the sharing of information between cultures that has existed for as long as humans have.
+Most of the information that we have about antiquity passed through the Toledo translators who lived in Muslim Spain.